Financial Trauma

 Recovery Begins With Stabilization

+When finances feel out of control, many people immediately try to solve everything at once.
 However, effective recovery often begins by slowing down enough to regain emotional stability before making major financial decisions.

 Gather Information

-Create a clear picture of the situation.
+Create a clear picture of the situation before making major decisions.

 Reduce Panic